convergephp/converge/README.md

     -

-## 🧪 Alpha Status
+## 🧪 Beta Status

 We're hard at work shipping a public alpha version.
 Early testers are welcome — and very much appreciated! 🙏

 Want to get involved or preview?
 Stay tuned for:

-- Tagged alpha releases
+- Tagged beta releases
 - GitHub discussions
 - Feedback channels